bZxNetwork/bzx.network_website/collections/_posts/2020-08-18-community-testing.markdown

 If you come across any bugs or major problems, please create an issue in the [GitHub repo here](https://github.com/bZxNetwork/fulcrum_ui/issues).

+## Where to get Kovan ETH

+All Ethereum transcation require gas, so you'll need to obtain some Kovan ETH to interact with the blockchain on Kovan.
+This faucet can be used: https://faucet.kovan.network

 ## Where to get Kovan fWETH

 To test the platform, you’ll need to obtain some fWETH.
-Wrapped Ether (WETH) has been rebranded to fWETH to indicate it's a fake version of Ether (ETH).
+This is a fake version of Wrapped Ether (WETH).

 Here’s a step-by-step guide to obtaining fWETH on the Kovan Test Network.

 ### Step 1: Connect to Kovan